Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 Notes

-- You can keep the leftovers in the fridge, in a sealed container, for up to 3 days.
-I like to flake them and add them, cold, to a salad the next day for lunch.
+- You can keep the leftovers in a sealed container in the fridge for up to three days.
+I don't like to reheat them.
+They become dry, and their flavor suffers.
+Instead, I flake them and add them, cold, to a salad the next day for lunch.

 Nutrition per Serving